TULiberalArts/Sociology/pages/PSM.md

 published: true
 ---

-The [Professional Science Master’s in Applied Sociology](http://bulletin.temple.edu/graduate/scd/cla/applied-sociology-psm/) provides advanced training in social research methods, including research design, research ethics, quantitative research, and qualitative research.
+The [Professional Science Master’s in Applied Sociology](http://bulletin.temple.edu/graduate/scd/cla/applied-sociology-psm/) provides advanced training in social research methods, including research design, research ethics, and both quantitative and qualitative research.

+Our program is designed as a methods-focused master’s degree.
+There are no required courses in theory or topical fields, although those courses may be taken as electives.
+Students may take methods and career-oriented courses around the university, although the required classes are housed in sociology.